riccardodesanti/riccardodesanti.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Decision Making Under Uncertainty for Scientific Discovery.
+subtitle: Decision Making Under Uncertainty.
+Foundations and applications in Scientific Discovery.

 profile:
   align: right